dustindclark/grails-disqus/README.md

 To translate "noscript" message you can add config option:

-`grails.plugins.disqus.noscript = "You don't have javascript therefor no comments for you :("`
+`grails.plugin.disqus.noscript = "You don't have javascript therefor no comments for you :("`

 To change poweredby message you can add config option or just use empty string to remove it:

-`grails.plugins.disqus.powered = "Comments powered by Disqus"`
+`grails.plugin.disqus.powered = "Comments powered by Disqus"`

 Identifier generation can by modified by creating identifier closure in Config.groovy:

-`grails.plugins.disqus.identifier = { bean ->
+`grails.plugin.disqus.identifier = { bean ->
     return bean.toString()
 }`

-Plugin can be disabled by setting enabled = false in config `grails.plugins.disqus.enabled = false`
+Plugin can be disabled by setting enabled = false in config `grails.plugin.disqus.enabled = false`